ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

 For publications that group issues into volumes, the **Volumes** dropdown allows you to select an existing volume number with which to associate the new issue.
 Like Issue Numbers, Volume Numbers appear in Journal library views and in the Journal navigational bar as breadcrumbs.
 See the following section for more about creating volume records.

-The **Project** dropdown is an optional field that allows you to select an existing Manifold Project and convert it in an Issue of the Journal you are editing.
-The dropdown is of the typeahead kind and allows you to both scroll and search for an existing Project to transform it into an Issue.
+The **Project** dropdown is an optional field that allows you to select an existing Manifold Project and convert it into an Issue of the Journal you are editing.
+The dropdown is of the typeahead kind and allows you to both scroll and search for an existing Project to transform into an Issue.

 If you aren’t converting a Project into an Issue, you can leave the **Project** dropdown empty, and the **Create Journal Issue** button will create a fresh Project already in the Issue shape.

 When you select the **Create Journal Issue** button, you will be redirected to the Issue detail page where you can adjust any of the settings discussed in this section as well as begin to add/edit Issue content.
 That will be the space where you can add content to Issues or adjust their layout.
 See the [Editing Journal Issues](../backend/journals.md#editing-journal-issues) section below for more.

-Selecting an existing Issue from the list of Issues on this page will redirect you to the Issue detail page.
+Selecting an existing Issue from the list of Issues on this page will likewise redirect you to the Issue detail page.

 :::caution Be Sure about Transforming Existing Projects Once an existing Project is transformed into a Journal Issue, it is **not** possible to return it to is original, non-Issue state, nor is it possible to associate it with a different Journal.